alaeri/bls/README.md

         console.log("client call play. tsid: %d cmd_objs: %j stream_name: %s",
             trans_id, cmd_obj, stream_name);

+        if (publishing_stream[stream_name]) {
             //trans_id must be same with the cb arguments
-        //you can choose a stream name for this client, not must be same with the client wants client.play(trans_id, stream_name);
+            //you can choose a stream name for this client, not must be same with the client wants
+            //
+            //NOTE: you can also wait for publish src ready than call play method.
+In this example,
+            //we just close this player.
+            client.play(trans_id, stream_name);
+        } else {
+            client.close();
+        }
     });

     //when client publishs a stream, there will be a meta data in stream data